LeeMorinUCF/QMB3311S22/demo_06_PP_Ch_08_Lists/README.md

 ### Exercise 8

+For the following function,
+complete the remaining examples and write the body of the function.
+Test your function to verify that the function returns the value in the examples.

 ```python
 def is_longer(L1: list, L2: list) -> bool:
     """Return True if and only if the length of L1 is longer than the length